wpgeeks/wp-most-popular/readme.txt

 It also comes with a sidebar widget to let you display your popular posts on your blogs sidebar.

 If you are a developer and integrate the plugin in to a theme, you will get a lot more flexibility out of the plugin including the ability to show the most popular custom post types etc.

+This plugin was built and is maintained by [Thenga](https://thenga.com).

 == Installation ==